jdrouet/jolimail/readme.md

 ## Why did we build jolimail?

-Catapulte comes from the frustration of using several email providers.
+Jolimail comes from the frustration of using several email providers.
 We used to work with products like [sendgrid](https://sendgrid.com/), [mailgun](https://www.mailgun.com/), [mailchimp](https://mailchimp.com/), [sendinblue](https://www.sendinblue.com/), etc.